-Jerry Popovich is the Managing Partner of the firm's Orange County office, located in Santa Ana, California, and is a member of the firm’s General Liability, Commercial Litigation, Toxic Tort/Environmental, and Product Liability practice groups.
+Jerry Popovich is the Managing Partner of the firm's Orange County office, located in Santa Ana, California, and is a member of the firm’s General Liability, Toxic Tort/Environmental, Product Liability, and Commercial Litigation practice groups.

 Jerry’s practice focuses on litigating cases with complex personal injuries and on cases that have a high probability of being tried.
 His trial experience includes claims of product liability, toxic exposure to products such as asbestos and benzene, commercial and personal auto, premises liability, pharmacy and doctor malpractice, construction accidents and construction defects, breach of contract and business disputes, real estate appraiser errors and omissions, assault and battery, false arrest, malicious prosecution, workers’ compensation subrogation, and other complex matters, including those litigated in civil courts.

 Jerry is married with two children and is actively involved in his church's ministries.